 Tardies are defined as a student not being present in the classroom for the scheduled class hours printed on his/her schedule receipt.
-Attendance at Broward Technical Centers is recorded in positive 1⁄2 hour increments.
+Attendance at Broward Technical Colleges is recorded in positive half hour increments.
 If a student is tardy more than three (3) times, he/she will be referred to his/her counselor/advisor or administrator.